 - An average $776 per single full cast high noble metal crown.

 Root canal treatment and impacted tooth “root cutting” is used on patients with exposed, infected or damaged tooth roots.
 Most often, root canal treatment costs are tied to the procedure’s difficulty.

 - An average $120 for a single, exposed root removal procedure.

 - An average $185 for a single, residual tooth root removal procedure.

 Dental services can be expensive.
 Many patients try to avoid dental expenditures by avoiding dental insurance altogether.
 While dental insurance coverage does typically require a monthly or annual premium, and some upfront costs or co-payments, in most cases dental insurance actually lowers a person’s overall dental costs.
 Patients with “average” dental plans can reduce their costs by the following amounts:

 - 100 percent of costs for annual routine care.

-- 50 percent of costs for bridges, crowns and major procedures.
+- 50 percent of costs for bridges, crowns, and other major procedures.

 There are more dental insurance options than ever before, so finding the right plan to balance your costs vs. savings is possible.
-According to The American Dental Association’s research, the dental benefits market in 2015 provides more options for Americans and increased transparency by the federal government makes it easier to navigate the system.
+According to The American Dental Association’s research, the dental benefits market provides more options for Americans and increased transparency by the federal government, making it easier to navigate the system.
 These governmental changes have made finding information and getting great coverage easier.